Contribute to mangrove research, conservation and management at the Reef Doctor Honko site in Ambondrolava

 Fish catch survey and identification of species present in the mangrove channel.

-Assist with taking care of the garden, the beehives, and the project site in general.
+Assist with taking care of the garden and the project site in general.

 Develop material for outreach and educational programmes.